malenets/fp/src/pages/Rarotonga/index.md

 # **A Different World - A Good Life**

+### Rarotonga is the place you only dream about.
+It is incredibly beautiful and lets you mind and soul relax.
+You can easily disconnect from the world and reconnect with family.
+The heat, the simplicity and the amazing nature allows you to really enjoy your life.

 ## Clockwise and Anti-clockwise - which way do you want to go?
 ![Rarotonga](raro6.jpg)